 - Are your conversion paths and/or shopping cart or checkout processes intuitive?
 Are there a ton of distractions along the way that could be creating friction for your site visitors?

-You might also consider doing some user testing with members of your target audience to ensure you're effectively surfacing the content they're looking for, and that they find it easy to navigate to the parts of your website they're interested in.
+Consider doing some user testing with members of your target audience to ensure you're effectively surfacing the content they're looking for and that they find it easy to navigate to the parts of your website they're interested in.

-Are there excessive page sizes and/or long page load and server response times?
+Are there excessive page sizes or long page load and server response times?
 Does your site go down frequently?
-Site speed can be impacted when image files are too large or HTML and CSS needs to be cleaned up, all of which can drastically improve your site speed.
+Site speed can be impacted when image files are too large or HTML and CSS needs to be cleaned up — all of which can drastically improve your site speed.

 Ultimately, fast-loading and optimized pages will lead to higher visitor engagement, retention, and conversions.
 To quickly check a web page's load time, download MozBar, a toolbar by Moz that you can attach to your browser for simple page analysis every time you visit a website.